Purchase Nintendo Switch from eBay

 Nintendo Switch hardware

 With all these detachable parts, what is the Switch exactly?
 Technically the tablet at the console's core is the Nintendo Switch.
-The console itself is exclusively sold in a package that included the Switch Dock, two Joy-Con controllers and all the required cables.
+The console itself is exclusively sold in a package that includes the Switch Dock, two Joy-Con controllers and all the required cables.

 Nintendo Switch Price